 • Free parking on race day for participants

 • Chillswim Coniston event medal for each participant

 • Chillswim Coniston event hoody for each participant

-• Age Group Prizes for wetsuit & non-wetsuit categories
+• Age Group Trophies for wetsuit & non-wetsuit categories

 The route starts at the south of the lake and finishes at the north end next to Monk Coniston Car Park.
 After the first mile swimmers will keep within approximately 50 metres of the shore and event mile marker buoys and support watercraft will direct swimmers.